 Building owners generally view maintenance as a sunk cost.
-Money is spent on urgent problems and not invested heavily in preventive maintenance.
-This becomes a costly endeavor as buildings age.
+Money is spent on urgent problems, and this becomes a costly endeavor as buildings age.
 If maintenance does not become a priority, our building teams will become overworked with reactive tasks, money will be lost to decreased energy efficiency and building assets will be prematurely replaced.

 As building operators, we have the power to leverage maintenance to maximize the value of our facilities and increase business revenues.
-Delighting occupants with well managed buildings and prioritizing proactive building management pays dividends in our ability to avoid costly repairs.
+Delighting occupants with well managed buildings and prioritizing proactive building management can actually pay dividends in our ability to avoid costly repairs.
 Use the three strategies below to optimize building management at your organization and reduce maintenance costs.